DiscordAnalytics/docs/en/legals/terms/README.md

 ## 21. Contact us

-In order to resolve a complaint regarding the Services or to receive further information regarding use of the Services, please contact us at: [contact@discordanalytics.xyz](mailto:contact@discordanalytics.xyz) or by joining our [Discord server](https://discordanalytics.xyz/go/support).
+In order to resolve a complaint regarding the Services or to receive further information regarding use of the Services, please contact us at: [contact@discordanalytics.xyz](mailto:contact@discordanalytics.xyz) or by joining our [Discord server](https://discordanalytics.xyz/support).

+**LAST UPDATE : 18 July 2024**